 What Are The Clinical Manifestations Of Gingival Bleeding?

-The gum bleeding can be divided into two types:
+Gum bleeding can be divided into two types:

-1. Passive bleeding: the main manifestation is that when brushing teeth, eating and sucking, the rupture of the capillaries of the gums is oozing, and the amount of blood is small.
+1. Passive bleeding: the main manifestation is that when brushing teeth, eating, and sucking, the rupture of the capillaries of the gums is oozing, and the amount of blood is small.
 Most of the blood is visible in the saliva or the food.
-This kind of gum bleeding can automatically stop after cold water rinse.
+This kind of gum bleeding can automatically stop after a cold water rinse.

 How To Naturally Protect Gums From Bleeding In Daily Life?

-For gums bleeding associated with the general health conditions, we must pay adequate attention to timely examinations, such as blood routine, coagulation phase, liver and kidney function, etc., to take treatment measures for systemic diseases.
+For gums bleeding associated with general health conditions, we must pay adequate attention to timely examinations, such as blood routine, coagulation phase, liver and kidney function, etc., to take treatment measures for systemic diseases.